60 CFC Games Played

 But that was nothing compared to what happened the following year.
 Shorten played a major role in what is still regarded as one of the wildest grand finals of all time.
 He was a rock in defence all day, and one of the Pies’ best players.
 But early in the last quarter, he ran from the back line to where teammate Tom Baxter and Carlton’s Jack Bacquie were fighting and belted Bacquie with a fierce blow that lifted him off the ground.
 Shorten himself was then felled by retributive punches from Carlton’s Jack Sheehan.
 The Pies won the Premiership, but Shorten was rubbed out for a season-and-a-half for his role in the mayhem (as was Sheehan).

-That, as it turned out, was the last game of Jack Shorten’s VFL career.
+That St Kilda game, as it turned out, would prove to be the last game of Jack Shorten’s VFL career.
 By this stage he was a blacksmith, having served his apprenticeship at the Sunshine Harvester company.
 He moved to Tasmania in 1914 and played for Waratah, but as soon as the War broke out he was among the first to enlist – though this time, for reasons unknown even to his descendants, he did so under the name ‘Jack Shore’.

 Jack became part of the first 4000 soldiers to arrive at Anzac Cove on the first morning, and remained there for a few months.
 He was quickly promoted to corporal, then sergeant, but re-injured his dislocated shoulder after falling into a deep hole while on a charge in April 1915.
 He carried on but reinjured the shoulder again in France the next year when he was tripped by barbed wire and fell into a shell hole, eventually having to be sent to England to recover before returning to France.